First Day of School

 Step 3: Submit a Schedule Change Form

-- Please fill out the form no later than the day before your appointment.
+Please submit the form no later than the day before your appointment.

-- If you do not fill out the form, you will be asked to do so when you arrive and this will cut down on your appointment time.
+If you arrive without submitting the form, you will be asked to fill it out on-site, which will reduce your appointment time.

 Academic & Learning Support